 During the first full week of April each year, the American Public Health Association brings together communities across the United States to observe National Public Health Week as a time to recognize the contributions of public health and highlight issues that are important to improving our nation.

 Stop by our virtual booth during National Public Health Week to learn about Public Health Education Programs at Mount Sinai.
 You will have an opportunity to speak with an admissions representative about the program, curriculum, student opportunities, and admissions criteria.
 For more information about our programs, please visit our website.
-You can register on this page and drop in anytime between 12pm and 2pm on April 5th.
+You can register on this page and drop in anytime between the times listed on your chosen date.
 We look forward to speaking with you!